FOAT® Training Program:

 You may become certified as:

-• Certified Focusing Trainer (Professional or Therapist): Specialization in FOAT® (granted by TIFI)
+Certified Focusing Professional or Focusing-Oriented Therapist (FOT): Specialization in Focusing-Oriented Expressive Arts (FOAT®) (granted by TIFI)

 What can I call myself once I become certified through this program?
 Can I call myself an "Expressive Arts Therapist"?